Techtonica/curriculum/javascript/javascript-7-oop.md

 - [Javascript Lesson 6 - Object Literals](https://github.com/Techtonica/curriculum/blob/master/javascript/javascript-6-object-literals.md)

 ### Motivation
 - Principles of object-oriented programming (aka "OO") help developers to organize and abstract their code.
 It's really a way of thinking, about how code and data can interact, and how to write code to make it more reusable.
+It allows developers to organize code to put similar objects under the same category (called "classes"), in order to share code and logic.
+It also allows other parts of the code to know how to utilize objects, by knowing what's available from that class.

 ### Objectives
 **Participants will be able to:**